Intro to Rosin

 What should I consider when shopping for rosin?

-Like all extracts, rosin differs from other forms of cannabis in that it potentially contains a higher concentration of cannabinoids: up to 60% tetrahydrocannabinol, or THC, for example, in contrast to the possible 30% in raw cannabis.
+Like all concentrates, rosin differs from other forms of cannabis in that it potentially contains a higher concentration of cannabinoids: up to 60% tetrahydrocannabinol, or THC, for example, in contrast to the possible 30% in raw cannabis.
 Health Canada recommends starting with a product that contains 10% (100 mg/g) of THC or less.
 (Note that extracts available through the OCS that are meant to be inhaled contain no more than 1,000 mg of THC per package.)